Emergence of cosmic space in Tsallis modified gravity from equilibrium and non-equilibrium thermodynamic perspective: Tsallis modified gravity with curvature corrections from non-equilibrium thermodynamic perspective

 Here $\Box=\nabla^{\alpha}\nabla_{\alpha}$ denotes the covariant d'Alembertian operator.
-Comparing the above equation with the Einstein's field equation it is clear that the curvature part of the field equation is modified.
-The extra terms other than the Einstein tensor on the left hand side of the modified field equation \eqref{FE_NEQ2} can be absorbed into the energy-momentum tensor on the right-hand side of the equation, then the field equation will be of the form
+Comparing the above equation with Einstein's field equation, it is clear that the curvature part of the field equation is modified.
+The extra terms other than the Einstein tensor on the left-hand side of the modified field equation~\eqref{FE_NEQ2} can be absorbed into the energy-momentum tensor on the right-hand side of the equation, then the field equation will be of the form

-Though it is evident from the equation \eqref{FE_NEQ2} that the effects of Tsallis entropy is on the curvature part of the field equation, the equation \eqref{MFE_TE_EEMT} shows that it is possible to hide the effects of Tsallis entropy into effective energy momentum tensor and $G_{\scaleto{\text{eff}}{3.5pt}}$ by absorbing the curvature corrections to the matter part of the field equation.
-We have followed the latter way to express the effects of Tsallis entropy on the universe.
+Though it is evident from the equation~\eqref{FE_NEQ2} that the effects of Tsallis entropy are on the curvature part of the field equation, the equation~\eqref{MFE_TE_EEMT} shows that it is possible to hide the effects of Tsallis entropy into effective energy-momentum tensor and $G_{\scaleto{\text{eff}}{3.5pt}}$ by absorbing the curvature corrections to the matter part of the field equation.
+We have followed the latter way to express the effects of Tsallis entropy on the universe for the following reason.
+The first modified Friedmann equation for a flat $(3+1)$-dimensional universe using the field equations in Tsallis modified gravity~\eqref{FE_NEQ2} is given by

+Here $\rho$ is the energy density of the matter and energy content in the universe and $\gamma=\frac{(4\pi)^{1-\beta}}{4G\beta}$.
+We can obtain the law of emergence in Tsallis modified gravity from the first modified Friedmann equation~\eqref{MFE_TMG}.
+The above equation can be written as

+Multiply both sides of equation~\eqref{MFE_LOE:EQ1} by $a^2$ and then differentiate with respect to time.
+The resulting equation is then divided throughout by $2a\dot{a}$, and it leads to